nicole-dwenger/cdslanguage-network/README.md

 ### 3.1.
 Script for network analysis: 1_network_analysis.py
-The script `1_network_analysis.py` takes a .csv file with the columns nodeA, nodeB, weight, to generate a network graph with a spring layout, and save centrality measures (degree, eigenvector, betweenness) in a csv file.
+The script `1_network_analysis.py` takes a CSV file with the columns nodeA, nodeB, weight, to generate a network graph with a spring layout, and save centrality measures (degree, eigenvector, betweenness) in a CSV file.
 The script should be called from the `src/` directory:

 ```bash
 # move into src